 One of the top pieces of Financial Advice for Stay at Home Moms is to be involved in your family finances.
-There is no quicker way to feel stressed than to not know what is going on.
-Many moms will take on the full role of keeping up with the finances, while others feel more comfortable with an “allowance” so to speak.
+There is no quicker way to feel stressed than not to know what is going on.
+Many moms will take on the full role of keeping up with the finances, while others feel more comfortable with an “allowance,” so to speak.

 Planning for Retirement

-Finally, although the “mine, yours” attitude should transform into “ours,” meaning that you and your spouse should work as a team and have a single household budget.
+Finally, although the “mine, yours” attitude should transform into “ours,” you and your spouse should work as a team and have a single household budget.
 You can use accounting software to keep tabs on your spending habits.
-Doing this will allow you to make cuts when it’s necessary and see where your money is going.
+Doing this will allow you to make cuts when necessary and see where your money is going.

 Work From Home

-There’s another huge piece of financial advice for stay at home moms is to start working from home.
+Another huge piece of financial advice for stay at home moms is to start working from home.

 According to the latest research, approximately 18% of U.S. parents work from home.
 Although we’ve already said that being a stay-at-home parent is a full-time job, you can still carve out a couple of hours a week to do a side hustle.